yamin-shihab/study-notes/grade-8/science.md

     + Ultraviolet radiation can damage the skin and cornea, so that's why we wear sunscreen and sunglasses.
 The decreasing ozone layer absorbs lots of the sun's UV radiation.
     + X-rays can penetrate through things like skin and muscle, but not through bone.
     + Gamma rays have a short wavelength and high frequency.
 They result from nuclear reactions and can kill cells, so doctors can destroy cancerous tumors in patients' bodies using radiation therapy.

+## Mechanical Systems

++ When force is exerted on a screwdriver or seesaw, they would exert a force on something else; both are examples of a lever.
+A lever consists of a fulcrum and two sides with two parts: the effort force and arm (where effort is applied) and the load and its arm (the mass of an object that's moved or lifted by the lever's force).
+There are three types of a lever:
+    1. Class one levers have the fulcrum between the effort and load.
+They are used for either power or precision. (scissors, seesaws, rowboat oars, bending neck)
+    2. A class two lever has the load between the effort and fulcrum.
+It exerts a greater force on the load than the effort force exerted on it. (wheelbarrows, calves)
+    3. In a class three lever, the effort is exerted between the fulcrum and load.
+A greater force must be exerted to affect the load, but it can be done more quickly. (hockey sticks, biceps)
++ An inclined plane is a ramp or slope that reduces the force needed to be exerted to lift something.
++ In science, work (joules) is force (newtons) multiplied by distance (meters).
+(1.2 N of work on a brick for 6 m = 1.2(6) = 7.2 J)
+    + The work done on a machine is called input work, and the work the machine does on the load is the output work.
+A machine's input work is always larger than its output work, because machines cannot be completely efficient (heat energy as a side effect).
+    + Machines make work easier by changing the size or direction of the force exerted on a machine, changing the distance as well.
++ The mechanical advantage of a machine is the comparison of the force applied on a machine to the force produced by a machine, so the smaller the effort force compared to the load, the greater the mechanical advantage.
+It is calculated by dividing the load force by the effort force. (a lever requiring an effort of 500 N that outputs 2500 N has a mechanical advantage of five)
+    + A machine can also have a mechanical advantage less than one. (exerting a force of 736 N onto it as it outputs 81 N has a mechanical advantage of 0.11)
+    + Mechanical advantage can also be calculated by dividing the length of the effort arm by the length of the load arm.
+    + Class three levers have a mechanical advantage lower than one but instead offers a speed advantage.
++ Ergonomics is the science of designing machines to suit people efficiently, comfortably, and safely.
+Factors such as weight, height, size, age, and sometimes gender have to be taken into consideration.
++ A wheel and axle is a combination of two turning objects attached to each other at their centers.
+    + For example, a winch consists of a small cylinder with a crank or handle.
+The axle of the winch acts like a fulcrum.
+    + A gear is a rotating wheel-like object with teeth around its rim.
+A group of two or more gears is called a gear train.
+The driving gear turns the follower gear in the opposite direction.
+        + A gear can turn another without contact by using a chain called a sprocket.
+The gears will then turn in the same direction.
+        + The speed ratio of a pair of gears is the number of relationship of the number of gears of both gears. (a ten tooth gear moving at one rotation per second would turn a five tooth gear at two rotations per second)
++ A pulley is a grooved wheel with a rope or chain running along the groove; the axle of the pulley acts like a fulcrum.
+A fixed pulley is attached to something and doesn't work, while a movable pulley is attached to something else, often by a rope that goes around the pulley itself.
+The load may be attached to the center of the pulley.
+    + A black and tackle is a complex combination of fixed and movable pulleys.
++ Work is the transfer of energy, and the energy simple machines use is called kinetic energy, while potential energy is energy stored for later.
++ The efficiency of a machine dictates how much of the energy given will be transferred to the load.
+It can be calculated by dividing the work done on the load by the work done by the effort, optionally converted into a percentage.
+Efficiency can be increased by removing friction (a lubricant like oil or grease).
+    + However, sometimes friction is useful: tires need to stick to roads, shoes should stick to grass, and the hands of gymnasts should stick to bars.
++ Pascal's law states that pressure (pascals) exerted on a contained fluid is transmitted undiminished in all directions throughout the fluid and perpendicular to the walls of the container. (a water balloon being squished)
+    + Many mechanical systems use this law; a hydraulic lift is a mechanical system that raises heavy objects using a fluid under pressure in a closed system. (the human body's circulatory system, a service station lift for vehicles, a powerlift, bulldozer, tractor)
+        + A hydraulic lift consists of a small cylinder and a large cylinder, and both of them are connected by a pipe and filled with oil.
+Water isn't used because it's a bad lubricant and can rust systems.
+There are pistons resting on the surfaces of the oil in the cylinders.
+        + Because of Pascal's law, force exerted on a small hydraulic piston will be multiplied onto its larger piston.
+    + Pneumatic systems, on the other hand, use air or another gas and are open systems. (jackhammer, nail/staple gun, sandblaster, limb cast, hovercraft, the human body's respiratory system)
+    + Valves and pumps can be used to restrict or allow the flow of a fluid.
++ Most modern, "complex" machines are actually just combinations of many simple machines, called subsystems. (car brakes, stuff in car hood, backhoe/excavator)
+    + Rube Goldberg machines were humorous combinations of many machines together to accomplish a small, simple goal.
++ In a steam engine, fuel such as coal or wood is burned to heat water in a boiler outside the engine.
+The water changes to steam and drives the engine.
+This invention led to many changes in transportation technology and also in the way that we manufacture goods.
+    + A piston is attached to a steam engine to allow for rotation and movement, and an exhaust valve allows for old, cooled steam to escape.e
+    + Steam engines were used (but not much anymore) in a variety of use cases: from locomotives to steamships.
++ The internal combustion engine had the burning of fuel occur inside the engine itself, without an external furnace or boiler.
+Multiple cylinders and pistons moved either up and down or back and forth; a crankshaft changed this rotary moment.
+    + The internal combustion engine was a much better candidate for aircraft than a steam engine, as it was lighter and smaller.
++ The primary way of acquiring water changed a lot over time: water screws, wells, pumps, and then finally faucets.
++ Over time, machines changed for the betterment (or deterioration) of human life.
+Machines became more efficient, safe, affordable, and comfortable.
+For example, all vehicles use lead-free gasoline to protect the environment.
+    + During the industrial revolution, many new machines were made and improved upon; they paved the path for future mass production.
+    + Back then, it was thought that fuel was unlimited and that the atmosphere could absorb all its pollutants, but when scientists disproved this, cars became more aerodynamic and efficient.
+    + In the future, there will be many more new methods of doing things too.
++ Scientists also have to make decisions that will impact society, like whether nuclear power plants should be made and used (they're clean and efficient, but accidents could be devastating).
+Trade-offs and compromises have to considered.
+    + Systems also have to be tested for factors such as comfort, safety, production, and efficiency. (crash-test dummies)

 ## Cells and Systems